-- When the cake is completely cool, drizzle icing over the cake to cover.
-To get a thicker layer on top, multiple layers of the icing may be needed depending on consistency.
+- When the cake is completely cool, drizzle icing over the cake to cover it.
+To get a thicker layer on top, multiple layers of icing may be needed depending on consistency.

 - Store the cake in an airtight container for up to one week.
 The cake can be frozen with or without the icing for up to 3 months.